NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 In this phase, the organization undertaking the road mapping initiative must answer several questions related to the plan of road map.
 The answers for these questions can be obtained through some actions such as ensuring leadership commitment, appointing a steering committee, developing a statement of purpose and scope, conducting base line research, selecting and engaging stakeholders and experts early in the process.
 Phase 2- Visioning
 Setting a vision is the process of defining the desired pathway for a technology’s deployment.
 This process includes important tools such as modelling and scenario analysis which are used to define possible future states.
 Road mapping often includes vision workshops where leading experts will meet and discuss about desired future state of the company and common understanding is established.
 The participants of a typical workshop include leading researchers, government leaders and senior industry representatives.
+Phase 3-Roadmap development
+The roadmap development phase begins once the vision is established.
+This phase includes some important activities such as holding road map workshops, preparing the draft road map document, conducting a roadmap review.
+Phase 4- Road map implementation and adjustment
+This phase includes two steps launching the road map and putting in place tracking systems.
+The final road map outlines a set of priorities such as research projects, technology demonstrations, policy advances, regulatory changes and financial commitments.
+It also includes monitoring the progress and adjusting the road map.

 References:
 [1]	J. Moratalla, V. de Castro, M. L. Sanz, and E. Marcos, “A gap-analysis-based framework for evolution and modernization: modernization of domain management at Red.es,” in 2012 Annual SRII Global Conference (SRII), 24-27 July 2012, 2012, pp. 343–52.